Welcome to St. Theresa Music Ministry

 JUBILEE CHOIR AND ENSEMBLE

-This newest choir has its founding in the parish’s 75th anniversary celebration.
-The Jubilee Choir and Ensemble is a seasonal choir open to vocalists and instrumentalists high school age and above, providing music at the major feasts and celebrations of the Church and parish.
-This choir sings a wide variety of genres and styles of music.
+This choir has its founding in the parish’s 75th-anniversary celebration and is a seasonal choir open to vocalists high school age and above.
+They provide music at the major feasts and celebrations of the Church and parish, singing a wide variety of genres and styles of music.

 ST. THERESA PARISH CHILDREN’S CHOIR

-The St. Theresa Parish Children’s Choir is open to all children in grades 2-8, singing songs and hymns in a variety of styles and genres, incorporating handbells and some two-part singing.
-The children’s choir provides an experience of sung prayer and education that supports an enhanced understanding of the Mass and seasons of the liturgical year, as well as a curriculum that is appropriate for each grade level.
-This choir sings monthly at the Sunday liturgies and at other major feasts of the Church.
+The St. Theresa Parish Children’s Choir is open to all children in grades 1-3, singing unison songs and hymns in a variety of styles and genres.
+The children’s choir provides an experience of sung prayer and education that supports an enhanced understanding of the Mass and seasons of the liturgical year, as well as a curriculum that is appropriate for these younger singers.
+This choir sings at select the Sunday liturgies and at other major feasts of the Church.

-This ensemble is open to singers and instrumentalists seventh grade through high school graduate.
-The group sings and plays a variety of styles of.
+This ensemble is open to singers and instrumentalists in fourth through eighth grade.
+The group sings and plays a variety of styles in two-parts, often using percussion and handbells.
 This group is for young vocalists and instrumentalists who are looking to be challenged in the music they prepare (some level of reading music is required) and an opportunity to use their talents to serve their parish.
-This group serves at the special gatherings of the parish, monthly LIFT Masses, Sunday liturgies weekly on an “as available” basis.
+This choir sings about once a month and at major feasts of the parish and Church.

-The St. Theresa Contemporary Ensembles are singers and instrumentalists who enjoy serving in ministry with music of a more contemporary style and genre.
-These groups serve at the 5:00 p.m.
-Saturday Mass and the 11:30 a.m.
-Sunday Mass.
-These new ensembles are open to adults, college age and up and are designed to meet the needs of busy schedules.
+The St. Theresa Contemporary Ensemble is singers and instrumentalists who enjoy serving in ministry with the music of a more contemporary style and genre.
+This group serves at the 5:00 p.m.
+Saturday Mass.

 The St. Theresa Resurrection Choir sings at parish funerals, providing comfort and support to families during their time of loss.
-Members of the Resurrection Choir participate as their schedules allow.
+The members of the Resurrection Choir participate in the funeral liturgies as their schedules allow.
 Funeral liturgies usually occur during the week at 10 a.m.
-Choir members are notified in advance of the date and time of the liturgy and come together about 30 minutes prior to the Mass.
-There are no formal rehearsals for this group but two optional social gatherings annually in the fall and spring.
+Choir members are notified in advance of the date and time of the liturgy and come together about 20 minutes prior to the Mass.
+There are no formal rehearsals for this group.

 Cantors are discerned through auditions and qualified skills.